 If you love baking, you’ll be glad to know that Swerve is a great option since it works like powdered sugar.
 The only difference is that you won’t need a lot of it to sweeten your recipes.
 It rests at zero on the glycemic index and has 4 grams of total carbs per teaspoon.

-You already know the best sweeteners for the keto diet.
-Unfortunately, there are those sweeteners that you need to steer clear of.
-They’re high in carbs, raise your blood sugar levels, and disrupt or prevent you from reaching ketosis.
-Make sure you don’t use them.
+Here are sweeteners that are high in carbs, raise your blood sugar levels, and disrupt or prevent you from reaching ketosis.
+Make sure to avoid these sweeteners if you’re following a keto diet.

 Maybe you’re curious and wondering, “Can you have sugar on keto?”
 Sugar is found in a lot of carb-rich foods, and on a keto diet, you’re supposed to limit your consumption of carbs.
 Blood sugar spikes are one thing to be avoided to reach and reap the benefits of nutritional ketosis.
 Therefore, you should only use keto sweeteners.
 They contain little to no carbs and calories.